Tusharprabhu/systolic_array_convolution/README.md

 * **design.cpp**: Contains the implementation of the R2 systolic array design.

 * **testbench.cpp**: Contains a testbench for verifying the R2 systolic array design with convolution operations.
-Note that there is also a `testbhench.cpp` file.

 ## Recent Activity